Emma (Fuller) Robbins was born on June 2, 1865 at Brownfield or Hopwood, Fayette County, PA, the daughter of Presley and Nancy (Warman) Fuller.

 Son Bartholomew Robbins (1905-1996) was born on May 10, 1905 and apparently was named after a half-uncle, Bartholomew "Beth" Minerd.

-He was married on April 9, 1931.
-They had two children -- Evelyn "Honey Girl" Bunting and Edwin Bartholomew "Beth" Robbins.
+The couple bore two children -- Evelyn "Honey Girl" Bunting and Edwin Bartholomew "Ed" Robbins.

 ~ Daughter Mary May Robbins ~